yvvessel/yvvessel.github.io/README.md

 ### What I learned

-Learned that majorly links "buttons" are not actually buttons and made a cool-looking link "button" with it's logos.
+Learned add an image within the link using text and image together.
+I styled the buttons using classes like button flash-slide flash-slide--black and learned that majorly links "buttons" are not actually buttons, they are just links that are cool-stylized

 ```html
 <a href="https://github.com/yvvessel/" title="Perfil do Github" class="button flash-slide flash-slide--black">